 Cooking at home

-For this cottage pie recipe recipe, it’s recommended you use 500g beef mince, costing £1.98 per serving.
-Whereas this lentil cottage pie (using veg and lentils) costs £1.61 per serving.
-Note that if you’re trying to go vegan or vegetarian, you’ll want to leave out the Worcestershire sauce (it contains anchovies), which will save you even more anyway.
+For this cottage pie recipe recipe, it’s recommended you use 500g beef mince, costing £2.46 per serving.
+Whereas this lentil cottage pie (using veg and lentils) costs £1.67 per serving.
+Note that if you’re trying to go vegan or vegetarian, you’ll want to leave out the Worcestershire sauce (it contains anchovies), which will save you even more.

-One thing to be wary of when doing your shop, are the branded veggie products that mimic the meat ones.
-Items such as veggie/vegan bacon, chicken or steak can cost just as much, if not more than the real thing.
+One thing to be wary of when doing your shop is the branded veggie products that mimic the meat ones.
+Items such as veggie/vegan bacon, chicken or steak can cost just as much, if not more than the real thing, and sometimes for smaller portions.

-However, if you want to add products like these to your shop, you should search for the non-branded versions, which are considerably cheaper.
-A packet of Asda’s own brand vegetarian mince currently costs £1.64 for 454g.
-In comparison, 500g of veggie mince from a well-known label such as Quorn costs around £2.85.
-Whereas a 500g pack of beef mince will set you back £2.59.
-In this scenario, the branded veggie mince comes out at most expensive.
+However, if you want to add products like these to your shop, you should search for non-branded versions, which are usually considerably cheaper.
+A packet of Asda’s own brand vegetarian mince currently costs £1.75 for 454g.
+In comparison, 500g of veggie mince from a well-known label such as Quorn costs around £2.95.
+Whereas a 500g pack of beef mince will set you back £2.90.
+In this scenario, the branded veggie mince comes out as the most expensive.

-Another thing to bear in mind when shopping for mock-meat products, is that it’s better to stick to the freezer isle than fresh.
-Frozen veggie products will last longer and are often cheaper.
+Another thing to bear in mind when shopping for mock-meat products, is that it’s better to stick to the freezer aisle than fresh.
+Frozen veggie products often come in bigger pack sizes, will last longer and can be considerably cheaper than fresh equivalents.

 DIY your own products:

-If you’re looking to make a few other changes that could save you some cash, try getting crafty in the kitchen instead.
+If you’re looking to make a few other changes that could save you some cash, try getting creative in the kitchen instead.
 For example, you could make your own:

 The bottom line...